icy/dusybox/README.md

 ## Description

-Simple implementations of system ultilities in Dlang.
+Simple implementations of system utilities in Dlang.
 The primary purpose is to understand `Dlang` and to learn system programming.
 Learning notes are written in [NOTES.md](NOTES.md).